American Society of Cost Segregation Professionals, Inc.

 • Higher Education – Must have a Bachelor’s Degree in an “Approved Field of Study” (or equivalent).
 Candidates without equivalent Bachelor’s Degree will need to demonstrate 9,000 total hours of relevant experience over a minimum of 9 years.

-Members who wish to progress towards membership at the CCSP level must pass the exam.
+Any individual who wishes to progress towards membership at the CCSP level must pass the exam and be approved by the testing committee.
 The application process should be initiated by presenting a completed and signed accreditation application, which should include:

 Cost segregation experience project log accounting for up to 2,000 hours of most notable experience listed by property type, size, new construction vs. acquired, activity type (i.e., estimates or analysis), hours spent, and a description of what was done.
 Note: Presentation of a variety of property types demonstrates greater experience levels